coleenquadros/configuration/docs/app-sre/ocm-manage-clusters.md

 In order to request more quota, a PR must be sent to those files requesting more SKUs.
 This request must be approved by Tim Williams and/or Abhishek Gupta, as well as Jonathan Beakley from the AppSRE side.

 For more information look at [How to request quota for creating OpenShift Dedicated cluster](https://mojo.redhat.com/docs/DOC-1199606).
-Not that as AppSRE is part of SD, we do not need to create a PO.
+Note that as AppSRE is part of SD, we do not need to create a PO.

 ## OCM CLI